 Definition of Disbursement

-Disbursement refers to money paid out by a business or organization.
-This can include payments for salaries, services, or even loans.
+Disbursement refers to the distribution of funds by an organization to fulfill financial obligations such as payroll, vendor payments, benefits, or grants.
 For example, when a company pays its employees, that’s a disbursement.
 Disbursements can also happen in other contexts, like when a student receives a scholarship from a school.

 Definition of Reimbursement

-Reimbursement is when a business pays back someone for money they spent on behalf of the company.
+Reimbursement occurs when an organization repays an individual for approved expenses they initially covered using personal funds on the organization’s behalf.
 This often happens with employees who pay for travel or supplies out of their own pockets.
 For instance, if you buy lunch for a meeting and your company pays you back later, that’s reimbursement.

 Key Differences Between Disbursement and Reimbursement